Critical threshold for global regularity of Euler-Monge-Amp\`ere system with radial symmetry: Introduction

 for any finite time $T$. \item Supercritical threshold: if \eqref{eq:CTcond} fails to hold for some $r>0$ then system \eqref{eqs:EMA} admits a solution which will generate singular shocks (and/or non-physical shocks) in a finite time, namely --- there exist a finite critical time $T_c$ and and a location $r_c=r(T_c; r_0)$ such that the solution remains smooth in $[0, T_c)$, and

 \end{itemize} \end{theorem}

+A couple of remarks is in order. \begin{remark}[{\bf Uniqueness}] We note that the uniqueness of our radial solution, $U(|\x|,t)$, is dictated by its vanishing behavior at infinity.
+In particular, the $H^s$-boundedness of $\phi_{rr}(r,t)$ and $\phi_r(r,t)/r$ imply their vanishing behavior at infinity, hence $\phi$ is dictated up to a constant by the Monge-Amp\`ere equation (see its radial version in \eqref{eq:rhonurelation} below), which we fixed by setting, say, $\phi(0)=0$.
+Furthermore, \eqref{eq:rhonurelation} then implies that $(\rho,\u)$ approaches the equilibrium state $(1,{\mathbf 0})$ at infinity. \end{remark}

+\begin{remark}[{\bf Bounded away from vacuum}] We observe, consult Remark \ref{rem:rhom} below, that for the $n$-dimensional EMA threshold \eqref{eq:CTcond} to hold, necessitates the lower bound $\rho_0(r)>2^{-n}$.
+This is in agreement with the sharp 1D threshold $|u'_0(r)|<\sqrt{\kappa(2\rho_0(r)-1)}$ which requires the lower-bound $\rho_0>1/2$ --- one cannot expect a global smooth solution with initial density which is `way below' the equilibrium state $\rho_0\equiv 1$.
+In particular, therefore, the presence of vacuum in the initial data will always lead to shock formations.
+On the other hand, if $\rho_0$ is not far below from the constant equilibrium state $\rho_0\equiv1$, then one can find subcritical initial data with $|u_0'|$ small enough, such that the solutions exist globally in time. \end{remark}

-The proof of theorem \ref{thm:main} begins in section \ref{sec:radial} with a general framework established in \cite{tan2021eulerian} on Eulerian dynamics with radial symmetry, followed by the spectral dynamics of radial EMA in Section \ref{sec:threshold}, and In Section \ref{sec:GWP} we complete the proof of Theorem \ref{thm:main} by energy estimates.
+The proof of theorem \ref{thm:main} begins in section \ref{sec:radial} with a general framework established in \cite{tan2021eulerian} on Eulerian dynamics with radial symmetry, followed by the spectral dynamics of radial EMA in Section \ref{sec:threshold}, and in Section \ref{sec:GWP} we complete the proof of Theorem \ref{thm:main} by energy estimates.

-When the dimension $n=1$, the sub-critical global regularity condition \eqref{eq:CTcond} is reduced to $|u'_0(r)|<\sqrt{\kappa(2\rho_0(r)-1)}$, and our result recovers the sharp threshold for 1D Euler-Poisson equations obtained in \cite{engelberg2001critical}.
+When the dimension $n=1$, the Monge-Amp\`ere equation \eqref{eq:MA} is simply $1-\phi''=\rho$.
+The sub-critical global regularity condition \eqref{eq:CTcond} is reduced to $|u'_0(r)|<\sqrt{\kappa(2\rho_0(r)-1)}$, and our result recovers the sharp threshold for 1D Euler-Poisson equations obtained in \cite{engelberg2001critical}.
 The interesting part of theorem \ref{thm:main} comes in higher dimensions, $n\geq2$, addressing the fully nonlinear Monge-Amp\`ere part of the EMA system, which seems more difficult to treat when compared with the linear Poisson part in Euler-Poisson equations \eqref{eqs:EP}.
-Indeed, sharp threshold conditions for the radially symmetric Euler-Poisson equations were obtained in \cite{wei2012critical} with $u_0>0$ and in \cite{tan2021eulerian} for general radial data.
-However, as noted in Section \ref{sec:compEP}, these conditions are stated implicitly, and seem to depend on the dimension.
-In contrast, our threshold condition for the fully nonlinear EMA system has the explicit form \eqref{eq:CTcond} which is independent of the dimension $n$.
+Nevertheless, sharp threshold conditions for the radially symmetric Euler-Poisson equations --- consult \cite{wei2012critical} for $u_0>0$ and \cite{tan2021eulerian} for general radial data, are stated implicitly and seem to depend on the dimension.
+This is in contrast to the explicit form of our threshold condition for the fully nonlinear EMA system, \eqref{eq:CTcond}, which is independent of the dimension $n$.
+Another perspective for having such a simple elegant threshold condition is due to the geometric structure of the Monge-Amp\`ere equation.
+In Section \ref{sec:geometric}, we pursue the geometric approach for the Monge-Amp\`ere equation a la \cite{brenier2004geometric, loeper2005quasi}, and we re-derive the radial threshold condition \eqref{eq:CTcond}.